Continuous-wave quantum light control via engineered Rydberg-induced dephasing: Free Space

-\subsection{Impedance Matching}
+\subsection{Impedance matching}

 A crucial aspect of the SPT protocol, as also demonstrated for the case of the cavity, is the efficient conversion of an incident control photon into a Rydberg collective excitation with a high probability.
-To accomplish this, we examine the scattering dynamics occurring in the control branch and derive an analytical estimate for the optimal impedance matching conditions.
-The dynamics of the control branch are described by the EOMs for the corresponding operators derived from $\hat{H}_{control}$, the Maxwell equation for light propagation in the medium and the Lindblad jump operators
+To accomplish this, we examine the scattering dynamics occurring in the control branch and derive an analytical estimate for the optimal impedance-matching conditions.
+The dynamics of the control branch are described by the EOMs for the corresponding operators derived from $\hat{H}_\mathrm{control}$, the Maxwell equation for light propagation in the medium and the Lindblad jump operators

 The first Lindblad operator accounts for the losses to the environment via spontaneous emission from the control excited state $\ket{e_\mathrm{c}}$ of the atom located at point $z$.
-The second Lindblad operator (\ref{eq:lrc}) characterizes for the total effective dephasing of the control Rydberg state $\ket{r_\mathrm{c}}$, induced by the decay effects of the probe branch's Lindblad operators (\ref{eq:djump})-(\ref{eq:ejump}) mediated by the Rydberg interaction, derived in subsection \ref{sec:fsprob}.
-The EOMs for the operators associated with the control branch are derived using the Heisenberg equation (\ref{eq:heom}) and read
+The second Lindblad operator (\ref{eq:lrc}) characterizes the total effective dephasing of the control Rydberg state $\ket{r_\mathrm{c}}$, induced by the decay effects of the probe branch's Lindblad operators (\ref{eq:djump}) and(\ref{eq:ejump}) mediated by the Rydberg interaction, derived in Sec. \ref{sec:fsprob}.
+In addition, the Lindblad jump operator describing the loss of a control photon via transmission through the ensemble, analogous to Eq. ($\ref{eq:fsdjum}$) for probe photons, is given by